 Collagen: used in place of protein powder for this cookie dough recipe.
 Collagen is the cleanest source of protein and it blends well (no chalky texture!).

 Natural peanut butter: make sure to use natural peanut butter that is semi-fresh (the hard stuff on the bottom of the jar won’t work!).
-Natural peanut butter blends into the ingredients better.
+Natural peanut butter blends into the ingredients better (like into these chocolate chip protein cookies).
 Almond butter will work as well just provide a different flavor.

 Almond flour: this is the bulk of the protein cookie dough.
 Almond flour gives the protein cookie dough recipe a "baked goods" feel.
 Learn the difference between almond flour and ground almonds and then choose whichever one works for you.